2026 Hands-On Review

 The Philosophy of American Coffee Engineering

 Slayer in Seattle patents needle valve flow control.
 Ratio in Portland hand-blows borosilicate glass water lines.
 Every machine we tested?
 You can disassemble it with a screwdriver and a wrench.
 Replace gaskets.
 Swap heating elements.
 Service pumps.
-These aren't utilities.
-They're companions.

 Testing Protocol